neuralmagic/sparseml/docs/source/recipes.md

    the script `scripts/pytorch/model_quantize_qat_export.py` or the function `neuralmagicML.pytorch.quantization.quantize_qat_export`.
-- If performing QAT on a sparse model, you must preserve sparsity during QAT by applying a `ConstantKSModifier` or have already used a `GradualKSModifier` with `leave_enabled` set to True.
+- If performing QAT on a sparse model, you must preserve sparsity during QAT by applying a `ConstantPruningModifier` or have already used a `GMPruningModifier` with `leave_enabled` set to True.

 Required Parameters: